KayOhtie/coyotesin.space/README.md

 pip install -r requirements.txt
 ```

-Now all set and can use `make devserver` to start the auto-updating dev server.
+~~Now all set and can use `make devserver` to start the auto-updating dev server.~~ Scratch, mid-upgrade to newest Pelican build.